sivakumar6678/sivakumar6678/README.md

 In my professional journey, I’ve worked on diverse projects and gained experience in both frontend and backend technologies, always striving to build user-centric applications.

 ---
+### 🚀 Currently Working On
+- **Advanced Attendance Management System**:
+  - **Overview**: A project aimed at simplifying attendance management using GPS-based proximity and face recognition.
+  - **Technology Stack**: Django (backend), Angular (frontend), face-api.js (face recognition), and inbuilt website GPS (location tracking).
+  - **Focus**: Building core functionalities like attendance tracking, student data management, and user authentication.

+- **Frontend Developer Tools Website**:
+- **Title**: Craft UI : Tools for Frontend Developer.
+  - **Overview**: A website to assist developers with tools for selecting images, colors, gradients, and shadows.
+  - **Goal**: Simplify developers’ workflows with a single platform for visual and design resources.
+  - **Technology**: Angular for the frontend.

+---
 ### 📚 Education
 - **Diploma in Computer Engineering** - Government Polytechnic, Obulavaripalli, Kadapa District
 - **B.Tech in Computer Science Engineering** - Jawaharlal Nehru Technological University Anantapur College of Engineering, Kalikiri